 One of the biggest payment processing company marketing challenges is juggling multiple campaigns aimed at different types of prospects.
-The content you create, your website and email blasts and newsletters related to each campaign must direct different segments of your prospect list to information that will be of greatest interest to them, while working together seamlessly to brand your company.
+The content you create, your website and email blasts, and newsletters related to each campaign must direct different segments of your prospect list to information that will be of greatest interest to them– all while working together seamlessly to brand your company.

 Reaching Merchant Prospects

 To reach merchants, you need to make the complex simple.
-Detail the services you offer beyond credit and debit card processing, such as electronic check processing, mobile payment support, gift cards and prepaid cards, and e-commerce solutions.
-Also let them know basic, but important, information such as rates, how soon they have access to their funds after a transaction, and how accurate and quick your processing services are — especially if you are leading the industry in these areas.
-Also stress the value-added services that make you stand out from the competition.
+Detail the services you offer beyond credit and debit card processing, such as electronic check processing, mobile payment support, gift cards, prepaid cards, and e-commerce solutions.
+Also, let them know information such as rates, how soon they have access to their funds after a transaction, and how accurate and quick your processing services are — especially if you are leading the industry in these areas.
+Also, stress the value-added services that make you stand out from the competition.

 In addition, offer calls to action (CTAs) that visitors to your website can download on topics such as PCI, data security, data analysis, and breaking news from the industry in exchange for their contact information.
 You can also build your prospect list by inviting visitors to your website to sign up for newsletters or alerts.

 Although most website visitors are in the information-gathering stage, some will be ready to connect.
-Make sure your website also features easy-to-find CTAs for people closer to the bottom of the sales funnel, such as “request a quote” or “schedule a demo” forms.
+Because of this, make sure your website also features easy-to-find CTAs for people closer to the bottom of the sales funnel, such as “request a quote” or “schedule a demo” forms.

 Engaging VARs and ISVs